scholarslab/digital-collect-toolkit/docs/toolkit.md

 4. Open your Omeka folder and locate the '/themes' folder within.

-5. Copy or move the unzipped 'cville\_rally\_theme' folder from your desktop (or from where you saved this folder) and place it withing the 'omeka/themes' folder located in step \#4.
+5. Copy or move the unzipped 'cville\_rally\_theme' folder from your desktop (or from where you saved this folder) and place it within the 'omeka/themes' folder located in step \#4.

 6. Log in to your Omeka admin panel (found at the url: